Interview with Ulises Díaz López (Part 1): A Journey Through the World of Art and Illustration

 When asked if his experience in comics helped him with storyboard work, Ulises offers a fascinating perspective on how different forms of visual art intertwine and complement each other.
 His response reveals how the consumption of visual media and practice in one field can provide a solid foundation for success in others.

 “I think we inherently have a whole consumption of movies and visual arts where we learn,” Ulises reflects.
-This observation underscores the importance of being an active and critical consumer of visual art in all its forms, whether cinema, television, comics, or fine arts.
+This observation underscores the importance of being an active and critical consumer of visual art in all its forms, whether it’s cinema, television, comics, or fine arts.
 Each visual experience contributes to our intuitive understanding of composition and narrative.

-Specifically about comics, Ulises points out: “In comics, we learn a kind of basic part, like camera framing, which is also shared with film.”
+Specifically about comics, Ulises points out: “In comics, we learn a kind of basic part, like camera framing, which is also shared with film”.
 This transfer of skills between media is crucial.
 The principles of composition, framing, and visual storytelling learned in creating comics are directly applicable to storyboard work.

 “So, I had that a bit: what proportion of the frame you’re using, what you’re filling it with, how much air you leave, the composition, etc.,” Ulises explains.
 These fundamental elements of visual design are universal, applicable to both a comic page and a film shot.